acsl-technion/hyperturtle/readme.md

 9. Start L2 VM (either via QEMU or Kata Containers).
 The Dockerfiles for the containers used in the paper are available [here](containers).
 For optimal performance, pin L1-vCPUs to L0-pCPUs and pin L2-vCPUs to L1-vCPUs.

+# How to start a container with hyperupcalls for networking
-# Override the driver of a virtio-nic.
-You might need to install driverctl.
+1. Override the driver of a virtio-nic. \\
+Note: You might need to install driverctl.
 Replace <pci-id> - example: 0000:01:00.0
 ```
 sudo apt install driverctl
 sudo driverctl set-override <pci-id> vfio-pci
 ```
-# Run the container without docker network, but attach a device.
-You might need to add --cap-add=NET_ADMIN
+2. Run the container without docker network, but attach a device.
+You might need to add --cap-add=NET_ADMIN.
 ```
 docker run --runtime io.containerd.kata.v2 --device /dev/vfio/<device-index> --network=none <image-name>
 ```
-# You might need to acquire an IP address from inside the container.
-Assuming the name of the container is "hyperturtle-test"
-docker exec hyperturtle-test dhclient eth0
+3. You might need to acquire an IP address from inside the container.
+Assuming the name of the container is "hyperturtle-test" docker exec hyperturtle-test dhclient eth0

-The mutilate results will be stored in `results/memcached`.
-The plots are stored in `$CWD`.

 ## Citation
 When referring to this repository, please cite our publication.